dansmyers/ComputerOrganizationAndArchitecture/Notes/01b-Linux_and_the_Shell.md

 ```

 identifies a file named `01b-Linux_and_the_Shell.md`, which resides in a directory called `workspace`, which is itself in a directory
 called `dmyers`.
 The `dmyers` directory is located in the `home` directory under the root, `/`.
-Here's a picture; I've added a few more directories at each level to illustrate the tree structure.
+Here's a picture&mdash;I've added a
+few more directories at each level to illustrate the tree structure:

 ```
                           / (the root dir)